imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Imatic\\Bundle\\DataBundle\\Data\\Driver\\DoctrineDBAL\\Command\\DeleteHandler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-- used to delete row from db
+- Used to delete row from db
-- alias: ``imatic_data.doctrine_dbal.generic_delete``
+- Alias: ``imatic_data.doctrine_dbal.generic_delete``
-- parameters
+- Parameters:

   - ``id`` - id of the row we want to delete.
 It's associative array where keys are column names and values are their values.
   - ``table`` - name of the table we want to delete the row in

-- result
+- Result:

   - this handler doesn't return any result